admiralbolt/stream-stuff/README.md

 The code that's written here probably can't be reused very easily, so sorry about that.
 The stuff I've done so far:

+## Google Home Voice Commands
+I setup webhooks using [ifttt](https://ifttt.com) to use google voice processing without having to pay for their service (genius I know).

 ## Admiral Lightning Bot
 Aka he who shall not be named.
 A terrible bot that uses voice commands to activate different parts of my code.
 It can: